grpc/grpc.io/content/en/docs/languages/kotlin/basics.md

    and pass it to the builder's `addService()` method.
 1. Call `build()` and `start()` on the builder to create and start an RPC server for the route guide service.
+1. Call `blockUntilShutdown()` on the server to block the main function until the application receives a signal to terminate.

 ### Creating the client {#client}